learn-monogame/learn-monogame.github.io/docs/tutorial/first-batcher/README.md

 The first part of Draw makes sure that we have enough room in the arrays to hold the quad.
 If there isn't, the strategy is to double the size of the arrays.

 After that the position of the quad is determined in world coordinates for all the vertices.
-In this case we just use the texture's size directly.
-You could add scaling or rotation here.
-This batcher is designed for 2D rendering so the Z axis is hardcoded to 0 since we don't care about it.
+In this case we just use the texture's size directly offset by the `xy` parameter.
+You could add scaling or rotation math here.
+This batcher is designed for 2D rendering so the Z axis is hardcoded to 0 in the `Vector3` since we don't care about it.

 The second parameter in the `FirstVertex` is the texture coordinate.
 It's a floating point value between 0 and 1.
 On the X axis, 0 means the left side of the texture and 1 means the right side.
 On the Y axis, 0 means the top side of the texture and 1 means the bottoms side.
 Here we hardcoded the values to use the full texture range but if you wanted to support sprite sheets, you could pass different values.

-The third parameter is just a tint color.
+The third parameter is just a tint color that's added for fun.

-In the shader those values come in as
+In the shader those values come in as:

 ```hlsl
 struct VertexInput {